apache/shardingsphere/docs/document/content/reference/test/scaling-integration-test/_index.en.md

 #### Attentions

-The commands in the Scaling integration test are basically executed in the ShardingSphere-Proxy, so if they fail, most of them require a debug of the ShardingSphere-Proxy, and the logs with the `:Scaling-Proxy ` prefix are from the The logs with the prefix `:Scaling-Proxy` are the logs output from the ShardingSphere-Proxy container.
+The commands in the Scaling integration test are basically executed in the ShardingSphere-Proxy, so if they fail, most of them require a debug of the ShardingSphere-Proxy, and the logs prefixed with `:Scaling-Proxy` are output from the ShardingSphere-Proxy container.